leo-chartier/moonshot/project_report.md

 1. Merge the children's edges that point to the same node.
 If there are conditions, they must be combined with an `or` operator.
 2. If the product of the number of parent and child edges is less than 25, you may remove the node.
 Otherwise, leave it as it would make further algorithms too slow for what it's worth.

-The procedure to remove a node is not straightforward as there could be some data loss.
+Removing a node is not straightforward as there could be some data loss.
 1. Unregister the node from the graph along with its parent and children edges.
 Keep a copy of the old edges.
 2. If it is a `Return` node, remove any duplicate children edges (this minimizes the possibilities of call stacks).
 3. For each pair of parent and child edges, create a new edge with the same parent and child node.
 The conditions will be combined with an `and` operator.
    - If one of the two conditions is `True` or `False`, simplify the resulting condition.

-#### Graph generation
+#### Graph visualization

-The graph generation is probably the simplest requirement here.
+Graph visualization is probably the simplest requirement here.

 As the actual display of the graph is very complex and out of scope, we will use a third-party program.
 The selected one is [Graphviz](https://graphviz.org/) for its simplicity.
 Due to some performance issues with more complex graphs rising from the improvements on Renpath, other tools such as [Mermaid](https://mermaid.js.org/), [NetworkX](https://networkx.org/) or [Gephi](https://gephi.org/) could be viable as replacements.

-While there exists a Python library for Graphviz, importing external assets in Renpy is extremely difficult and has been rejected.
+While a Python library exists for Graphviz, importing external assets in Renpy is extremely difficult and has been rejected.
 Instead, a raw text file will be created in the DOT format and it will be up to the user to run the software on that file.

 Here is what the file for the earlier graph should look like:
 ```grapviz